 The results are expected to be widely used for many years to come.
 The total participant fee is set as $15 \text{ k} \in$ for SME and $25 \text{ k} \in$ for companies with >49 employees for early-bird participants.
-Late participants (after 1 April 2024) will encounter 25% higher participant fee.
+Late participants (after 1 March 2024) will encounter 25% higher participant fee.
 To start the project, at least 15 participants would be required.
 The scope of work will be confirmed during the kick-off meeting and based on the number of confirmed participants at that time.

-6700 AA Wageningen The Netherlands T +31 317 49 39 11 E info@marin.nl l www.marin.nl
+T +31 317 49 39 11 E info@marin.nl